Demand Up, Supplies Short, Causing Spike in Propane Prices

 Simon Bowman is a spokesman for Amerigas Propane (with corporate offices in Valley Forge), the largest propane retail distributor in the United States.

 “It’s important to remember that wholesale prices — the price we buy propane at — is up 60 percent plus from a year ago, and that’s due to numerous reasons, both supply and demand,”

-- VALLEY FORGE, Pa. — AmeriGas Partners, L.P.
-(NYSE:APU) announced today that it intends to release its second quarter earnings after the market close on May 7.
-The company will hold a live internet audio webcast of its conference call to discuss
+- VALLEY FORGE, Pa.--(BUSINESS WIRE)-- AmeriGas Partners, L.P.
+(NYSE:APU) announced today that it intends to release its third quarter earnings after the market close on July 29.
+The company will hold a live internet audio webcast of its conference call